hynek/environ-config/README.rst

    :target: https://github.com/ambv/black
    :alt: Code style: black

-.. begin
+.. -teaser-begin-

-``environ-config`` allows you to configure your applications using environment variables – as recommended in `The Twelve-Factor App <https://12factor.net/config>`_ methodology – with elegant, boilerplate-free, and declarative code:
+*environ-config* allows you to configure your applications using environment variables – as recommended in `The Twelve-Factor App <https://12factor.net/config>`_ methodology – with elegant, boilerplate-free, and declarative code:

 .. code-block:: pycon